Updated July 7, 2023

 import os os.mkdir('sample') print('The directory is created.')

-In the above program, we can see a simple code for creating directory using mkdir() function of the OS module in Python.
-In the above code, we can see that we have created a directory with the name “sample” and once it is done we print that directory is created.
+In the above program, we can see a simple code for creating a directory using mkdir() function of the OS module in Python.

 Now let us see in detail how to create a directory with specifying path and mode while creating the directory.
 We will also see how to cross-check the creation of directories in the command prompt.
 Let us see the below example of the creation of directories.